 Buying a Home with a Small Down Payment Mono – Tips for Buyers

-If you are planning to buy your first home but do not have enough money for the standard 20% initial deposit, there are other options available.
+If you are planning to buy your first home in Mono, Ontario but do not have enough money for the standard 20% initial deposit, there are other options available.
 While these vary depending on individual circumstances, here are some tips that may help.

 Get pre-approved by lenders.
 The lender will determine how much of an initial contribution they would accept from buyers before issuing them loans against their homes.
 This is generally between five and 15 percent though it varies based on market conditions too which makes this option harder in times when property prices reduce considerably or where investors focus more heavily than usual towards rental properties instead of purchasing themselves.